FrankHJCuypers/gaai/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Convenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

-# Gradlew commands

-- `./gradlew.bat dokkaHtml` creates Html based documentation from the Kdoc documentation used for documenting the source code.